AhmadRiaz172/SchoolManagmnetSystem/frontend/readme.txt

-Place final version of frontend here
+all front end goes here